 When Is the Promissory Note Signed?

 In general, borrowers will need to sign the promissory note for their loans before receiving any funds.
 Students who are borrowing federal student loans are able to sign their master promissory note online by logging into their federal student loan account.
-The student’s school should provide additional information for accessing the master promissory note.
+Typically, you’ll need to sign only one MPN for multiple subsidized and unsubsidized loans, and it will be good for up to 10 years of continuous education.

 Named a Best Private Student Loans